dapr/docs/daprdocs/content/en/operations/hosting/self-hosted/self-hosted-with-docker.md

 If your deployment target is Kubernetes please use Dapr's first-class integration.
 Refer to the [Dapr on Kubernetes docs]({{< ref "kubernetes-overview.md" >}}).

+## Name resolution

+Dapr by default uses mDNS as the name resolution component in self-hosted mode for service invocation.
+If running on multiple machines and/or VMs, visit the [supported name resolution providers page]({{< ref supported-name-resolution. >}}) to pick an alternate provider.

 ## Docker images

 Dapr provides a number of prebuilt Docker images for different components, you should select the relevant image for your desired binary, architecture, and tag/version.